6 Facts That Will Convince You to Throw Out Your Old Makeup—Stat!

 So when exactly is your cue to clean out your makeup bag?
 If your cosmetics are starting to smell funky, nix them.
 If your liquids are starting to turn a different color, discard them.
 And if your mascara consistency is starting to resemble that of dry raisins, discard it.
 “If the product starts to dry out, it’s definitely time to replace it.
 In foundation, watch if the product is separating in the container.
 For lipstick or gloss, [toss it] if the color starts to change tone or you notice a change in the way it smells,” says Mae.

 Kelli adds, “When it comes to mascara, try the smell test.
 You can really tell when it’s gone bad because you’ll notice a hint of something funky in the smell.
 You’ll probably also be able to tell by the way the mascara goes onto your eyelashes.
 If it starts flaking or just doesn’t last throughout the day, it’s another sign you need a new tube.
 For blush and bronzers in both creams and powders, you’ll notice a kind of a film on the top to indicate they’ve expired.”
+Next, learn how to clean your makeup brushes so they last.

 - U.S. Food & Drug Administration: “Shelf Life and Expiration Dating of Cosmetics.”